PiotrO15/AgriCraft-Data-Converter/README.md

 3. **Run the Script:**
    - Execute `updater.py`.
-   - Check in console if there are any files that were skipped.
+   - Check the console for any files that were skipped.

 4. **When the Script is Done:**
    - After running the script, you will find a new directory named `new` containing `datapack.zip`.
    - `datapack.zip` can be added to the `datapacks` directory of your Minecraft world.

-##TODO
+## TODO
 1. Create a working resource pack based on the plants data